 - Safety testing discovered no serious side effects.
 Some babies and children had a temperature, an unsettled night, or redness and swelling of skin where they were injected, but the chance of having these mild reactions was no greater than with other childhood vaccines.
 Older children and teenagers sometimes also complained of headaches.
 Vomiting was reported in some babies, but this is at least as likely to be due to other vaccines given at the same time.

-- Since 1999, more than 33 million doses of MenC vaccine have been given.
+- Millions of doses of MenC vaccine have been routinely given in the UK for over a decade now.
 As with all licensed drugs, safety is continuously monitored.
 Adverse reactions are unusual, and for babies and toddlers are just the same as the mild reactions reported during the trials.
 For older children and teenagers, a few additional reactions were very occasionally reported including dizziness, aches and pains, swollen glands and rash.
 These reactions are not serious and disappear fast.

 - It is never possible to be sure that a child will not react seriously to any medicine, vaccine or even food, but parents make decisions every day about the level of risk that is acceptable to them.
 The risk of severe allergic reaction to MenC is tiny - for every half million doses of vaccine distributed, just one severe allergic reaction was reported, and none were fatal.
 Although the risk of getting Group C meningococcal disease is not high, it outweighs any small risk from the vaccine.